 Any business project entails requirements, risks, stakeholders, teams, good news, bad news, budgets, and deadlines.
 Now, take all of this and multiply by two.
 Then, add in the challenges of a nascent partnership, new people, and unfamiliar systems and processes.
 The result?
-An onboarding and implementation project.
+A customer onboarding and implementation project.

 Here are the top ten areas where onboarding and implementation projects falter and ideas to streamline and fix them.